JonDoeBeep/BCNP/protocol.md

 - **Maximum queue size:** 200 commands (DoS protection)
 - **Maximum commands per packet:** 100 commands
-- **Packet size:** 4 bytes (header) + 1000 bytes (100 commands) = 1004 bytes (fits in standard MTU)
+- **Packet size:** 4 bytes (header) + 1000 bytes (100 commands) + 4 bytes (CRC32) = 1008 bytes (fits in standard MTU)
 - Clients can send multiple packets to fill the 200-command queue

 ### Command Fields

 Each command consists of 10 bytes:

-- **VX** (4 bytes, float, big-endian): Forward velocity in meters per second
+- **VX** (4 bytes, signed int32, big-endian): Forward velocity in meters per second encoded as fixed-point (`value = raw / 10,000`).
-  - Range: -1.5 to +1.5 m/s (clamped by robot)
+  - Range: still clamped to robot limits (e.g., -1.5 to +1.5 m/s).
-  - Positive = forward, Negative = backward
+  - Positive = forward, Negative = backward.
+  - Senders convert `float` to wire format with `round(vx * 10000.0f)`.

-- **Omega** (4 bytes, float, big-endian): Angular velocity in radians per second
+- **Omega** (4 bytes, signed int32, big-endian): Angular velocity encoded as fixed-point radians/sec with the same 1e-4 scale.
-  - Range: -2.5 to +2.5 rad/s (clamped by robot)
-  - Positive = counter-clockwise, Negative = clockwise

 - **Duration** (2 bytes, uint16, big-endian): How long to execute this command in milliseconds
   - Range: 0 to 65535 ms (~65 seconds max per command)
   - The robot will execute this command for the specified duration before moving to the next

-BCNP intentionally keeps all wire-level values as **32-bit floats/integers**.
-All math inside the BCNP core library uses these raw types before any robot-side unit wrapper is applied, which keeps serialization symmetric and avoids silent precision changes.
+### Integrity and Fixed-Point Math

+- Every packet carries an IEEE CRC32 over the header and command payload.
+Receivers drop packets whose CRC does not match, preventing silent bit flips from propagating into the queue.
+- Fixed-point encoding removes IEEE-754 dependencies so heterogeneous controllers (DSPs, MCUs, desktop planners) agree on the exact on-wire value without per-platform float quirks.

 ### Controller Limits & Safety